ADHD and Addiction Treatment

 Many people who have concurrent conditions with their addiction are not necessarily aware that they suffer from ADHD, anxiety, depression, bipolar disorder, or other mental health conditions.
 The key to effective addiction treatment is to make sure that an accurate diagnosis through testing and therapy is made as early as possible.
 Treating both the addiction to drugs and alcohol alongside ADHD and other mental health disorders is the best possible way to ensure lasting success in recovery.

-Adults that have lived with ADHD throughout their lives have faced many stressful situations and have often fallen behind with work, school, and relationships.
-People with ADHD have high levels of stress that can cause depression to peak.
-At The Villa Treatment Center, we understand that life hasn’t been easy, but we offer treatment to help manage your symptoms of ADHD and to overcome your addictions.
-Self-medication with drugs and alcohol hasn’t made the situation any better, so we create a plan to refocus the mind and teach clients skills to help them stay on track with their recovery.
+Adults that have lived with Attention Deficit Hyperactive Disorder (ADHD) throughout their lives have faced many stressful situations and have often fallen behind with work, school, and relationships.
+People with this disorder have high levels of stress that can cause depression to peak.
+At The Villa Treatment Center, we understand that life hasn’t been easy, but we offer treatment to help manage your symptoms of Attention Deficit Hyperactivity Disorder and overcome your addictions.
+Self-medication with drugs and alcohol hasn’t made the disorder any better, so we create a plan to refocus the mind and teach clients skills to help them stay on track with their ADHD and addiction recovery.

 Attention Deficit Hyperactivity Disorder is often described as a chemical imbalance in the brain that causes the person affected to be easily distracted, unable to focus, hyperactive, and socially inept.

-It can be difficult for a person with ADHD to have social interactions and they may suffer memory impairment.
+It can be difficult for a person with this disorder to have social interactions and they may suffer memory impairment.
 The parts of the brain that are affect by ADHD are those that are concerned with memory, social skills, personal drive or motivational skills, and impulse control.

 Who is affected by ADHD?